 5. Then roll them in the cocoa powder.

 Thanks for sharing your recipe with us Monique!

 Monique Palomares works with me on the French version of Mama Lisa’s World.

 This article was posted on Wednesday, December 19th, 2012 at 3:40 pm and is filed under Candy, Christmas, Christmas Recipes, Countries & Cultures, Cuisine, Desserts, France, French Cuisine, French Truffles, Holiday Recipes, Holidays Around the World, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.